 Over the past two decades, dental implants have quickly become a go-to tooth replacement solution across the world.
 Of course, as with any dental treatment, one of the first questions people usually have is, “How much does it cost?”
 The truth is that every dental implant treatment is completely different for each patient and has to be personalized based on their unique needs, so the cost can vary quite a bit.
 The only way Dr. Salibian can give you an accurate estimate is to perform a one-on-one consultation.
-However, there are a few key factors that can affect the overall price, and we’re going to discuss those below so you have a better idea of what to expect.
+However, there are a few key factors that can affect the overall price, and we’re going to discuss those below so you have a better idea of what to expect when you budget for the cost of dental implants in Belmont, MA.

 There are three main types of dental implants: those used to replace single teeth, multiple teeth, and an entire row of teeth.
 Each procedure requires a different number of titanium roots to be positioned within the jawbone, and this, by far, is the biggest determinant when it comes to cost.
 Implants are made of very high-quality materials to ensure their strength and longevity, and the more roots that are needed, the more complicated the placement procedure will be.